IanMadlenya/NetworkLatency/README.md

 Features
 --------

 *   ID numbers up to 19 bits are supported.
-This could be increased by decreasing the number of bits used to calculate latencies (default 32).
 *   Sample C applications are provided to receive the output and to send in test packets, with output in both human-readable and CSV formats.
 *   The latency output over UDP is given as a 32-bit unsigned integer in